My Main Page with Links to My Other

 style became just style, another market segment easily integrated into the

-counterculture produced almost no lasting solutions.
+counterculture produced few good solutions.

-As Russell Jacoby has written
+As Russell Jacoby wrote

 elsewhere, “Pluralism, rejected as shallow, has been resurrected as